-In this configuration the signal trace is sandwiched between two planes and may or may not be equally spaced between the two planes.
-This construction is often referred to as Dual Stripline.
+In this configuration, also referred to as Dual Stripline, the signal trace is sandwiched between two planes - and may or may not be equally spaced between the two planes

 A second mirror trace will be positioned H1 from the top ground plane.
 These two signal layers will be routed orthogonally (crossing at right angles so as to minimise the crossing area).